ballerina-platform/persist-tools/README.md

 [![GitHub Last Commit](https://img.shields.io/github/last-commit/ballerina-platform/persist-tools.svg)](https://github.com/ballerina-platform/persist-tools/commits/main)
 [![codecov](https://codecov.io/gh/ballerina-platform/persist-tools/branch/main/graph/badge.svg)](https://codecov.io/gh/ballerina-platform/persist-tools)

-The Persist Tool supports database operations on Ballerina Persistent Layer on top of Ballerina SQL modules without having to write any SQL statements.
+The Ballerina `persist` Tool which supports several operations on the Ballerina Persistence Layer.
+Ballerina Persistent Layer provides functionality to store and query data conveniently.

+The `persist` commands will make it easy to enable Ballerina Persistence Layer in a bal project.
+With this support, users need not worry about the persistence layer in a project.
+Users can define an entity data model, validate the model and generate `persist` clients, which provide convenient APIs to store and query data in a data store.

+For more information, see [`persist` API Documentation](https://lib.ballerina.io/ballerina/persist/latest).

 ## Issues and projects